remla2025-team9/lib-version/README.md

 # lib-version

-A lightweight Python utility library that provides a `VersionUtil` class for retrieving the current version of the package.
+A Python utility library that provides a `VersionUtil` class for retrieving the current version of the package.
-It’s designed for reuse in other REMLA services such as `app-service`.
+This library is intended for reuse across other services like `app-service`.

 ---